EGI-Federation/documentation/content/operations/GOCDB/Accessing/_index.md

 To access the web interface, users can:

-- use an X509 digital certificate installed in the browser, delivered by one of the recognised EU-Grid-PMA Certification Authorities ;
+- use an [X509 digital certificate installed in the browser](#using-an-x509-digital-certificate), delivered by one of the recognised EU-Grid-PMA Certification Authorities ;
-- use EGI Check-in to access the GOCDB with their institutional account.
+- use EGI Check-in to [access the GOCDB with an institutional account](#using-institutional-account-via-egi-check-in).

 Users can access the system as soon as they are authenticated however they will only be able to update information based on their roles.